Tatiana Kosintseva

-Tatiana Anatolyevna Kosintseva (Татьяна Анатольевна Косинцева; born 11 April 1986) is a Russian chess player.
+Tatiana Anatolyevna Kosintseva (Татьяна Анатольевна Косинцева; born 11 April 1986) is a Russian chess grandmaster.
 She was awarded the title Grandmaster by FIDE in 2007.
 Kosintseva is a two-time European women's champion and three-time Russian women's champion.
 She was a member of the gold medal-winning Russian team at the Women's Chess Olympiads of 2010 and 2012, and at the Women's European Team Chess Championships of 2007, 2009 and 2011.

 Career

 Kosintseva started to play chess at 6 years old along with elder sister Nadezhda, when coming back home from dance lessons with their mother they happened upon a chess club and decided then and there to take up the game.
 As a youngster, she recalls being inspired by a book of former world champion Alexander Alekhine's games and was similarly impressed by the games of Garry Kasparov and Bobby Fischer.

 At the World Youth Chess Championships, she earned silver medals at the Girls Under 10 (Cala Galdana, 1996) and Girls Under 12 (Cannes, 1997) events.
 Kosintseva won the gold medal in the Girls Under 10 category of the 1996 European Youth Chess Championships, held at Rimavska Sobota.
 Silver medals were added at the European events in Mureck (1998) and Kallithea (2000), at the Girls Under 12 and Girls Under 18 levels, respectively.

 In 2002, 2004 and 2007 Kosintseva won the Russian Women's Chess Championship.
 In 2006, she finished a half point behind the winner, Ekaterina Korbut.
 Also in 2004, Kosintseva won the Accentus Ladies Tournament at the Biel Chess Festival.